rinigus/pure-maps/qml/platform.uuitk/README.md

 UUITK implementation used in Ubuntu Touch.
-Its currently based on Ubuntu Components and QtControls platform.
+Its currently based on Lomiri Components and QtControls platform.

 Recommended imports are